steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 end
 ```

-Depending on the selected source, the ``sourceChanged`` function sets the polarity to either uni- or bipolar.
-The ``def_unipolar`` table defines the sources that are normally unipolar.
-All other sources will be set to bipolar when selecting them.
+Depending on the selected source, the ``sourceChanged`` function sets the polarity to either unipolar or bipolar.
+The ``def_unipolar`` table defines the sources that are usually unipolar.
+All other sources will be set to bipolar when they are selected.

 ```lua
 def_unipolar = {